- What is the Displaced Talent Mobility Pilot?

 The Displaced Talent Mobility Scheme is a new pilot displaced talent visa scheme that has recently been launched by the government in a collaboration with Talent Beyond Boundaries.
 The labour mobility pilot aims to help those displaced by conflict and violence access our new points-based immigration system.
 It will do this by addressing barriers faced by displaced persons when attempting to move internationally as a skilled worker.

 The Displaced Talent Pilot is not a new form of refugee status but can rather be defined as a version of the Skilled Worker visa that will act as a complementary pathway tailored to the demographic of refugees.
 The eligibility criteria for a Skilled Worker Visa is strict, these criteria will not be lowered under the new pilot but it does recognize that there are administrative issues unique to displaced persons and aims to remove potential discrimination by identifying and addressing these issues.

-Under the pilot scheme, around 50-100 eligible refugees and their families will be offered a Displaced Talent Visa, this visa will allow them to live and work in the UK for up to five years in sectors including IT, construction and engineering.
+Under the pilot scheme, around 50-100 eligible refugees and their families will be offered a Displaced Talent Visa, this visa will allow them to live and work in the UK for up to five years and undertake skilled jobs in sectors including IT, construction and engineering.

 After living in the UK for five years, they will also be eligible for Indefinite Leave to Remain, which allows them to make the UK their permanent home.
 The pilot will take place over the next 1-2 years.

 The government's commitment to resettling refugees in the UK